oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 [Python Web Conference](https://2023.pythonwebconf.com/) is an online conference that brings together the Python web development community.
-This year it ran from March 13th to 17th and featured five tracks: App Dev, Cloud, Culture, PyData, and Tutorials.
-I was specially interested in the App Dev and Cloud tracks, and I was not disappointed.
+This year it ran from March 13–17 and featured five tracks: App Dev, Cloud, Culture, PyData, and Tutorials.
+I was especially interested in the App Dev and Cloud tracks, and I was not disappointed.
 Here's a recap of my most memorable moments.

 ## App Security Does Not Need To Be Fun: Ignoring OWASP To Have A Terrible Time